gmackie/wifipineapplepager-payloads/library/user/evil_portal/README.md

 Evil Portal is automatically enabled and started during installation.

+### Triggering the Captive Portal
+After connecting to the Evil WPA network, the captive portal should appear automatically.
+If it doesn't:
+1. Go to WiFi settings and tap "Sign in to network" or "Sign In"
+2. On Android, tap the WiFi network name to see the sign-in option
+3. Open any browser and navigate to a non-HTTPS site (e.g., `http://example.com`)

 ### Reverting to Default Portal
 To switch back to the default portal, run `default_portal` or `restart_evil_portal`.